 To initiate a change to an existing WBS Service used by the Access Seeker to supply a service to an End User, the Access Seeker shall provide the Access Provider with a properly completed WBS Change Request, in the format notified by the Access Provider from time to time, submitted by electronic mail (or other electronic format, which may include an online digital interface) to the address notified to the Access Seeker by the Access Provider, from time to time.

-The Access Provider shall respond to the WBS Change Request in accordance with the process detailed for Service Requests at paragraphs 8.6 to 8.8 inclusive.
+The Access Provider shall respond to the WBS Change Request in accordance with the process detailed for Service Orders at paragraphs 8.6 to 8.8 inclusive.

 In addition to the rejection reasons set out at paragraph 8.7, the Access Provider may also reject a WBS Change Request if it is not submitted in accordance with paragraph 8.11.